giantswarm/releases/announcements/2021/week11.md

 [Goldilocks v0.1.0]() is now available.
 Some customers report significant cost savings from automatically setting requests and limits for clusters.

-[Cloudflared v0.0.5]() is now available as an app supported with best effort.
+[Cloudflared v0.0.5]() is now available.
 This app allows you to launch Cloudflare Argo Tunnels and then route to services inside your cluster.
 Best for customers whose ingress options are constained and / or clusters run on-premises.

 [Strimzi Kafka Operator v0.2.2](https://docs.giantswarm.io/changes/playground-apps/strimzi-kafka-operator-app/v0.2.2/) fixes and removes the duplicated registry in image entry after templating.